schi60/Boots/README.md

 # Home Sweet Home by Boots
-Home Sweet Home is a website that allows users to hang out and explore their virtual home.
-Each tab will represent a different room and will contain its own interactive features, operated using APIs, to explore.
+Home Sweet Home is a murder-mystery game: a website designed like a house, with interactive features and clues posted throughout each room for the user to explore.
+To enter the house, the user needs to register and log in.
+At the end of the exploration, you will need to figure out the murderer to win.
+Found clues can be tracked on the homepage.

 # Roster:
 <br>